 - Receive an annual Free Night Award that can be used at any Marriott property worth up to 35,000 points starting with the second year you have the card.

 - Marriott Bonvoy points aren’t as valuable as some other hotel points.

 - Marriott Silver is the lower tier of elite status.

 - $95 annual fee.

-Current sign-up bonus: Earn 3 free nights when you spend $3,000 on the card within three months of opening the account.
+Current sign-up bonus: Earn 3 free night awards (each night valued up to 50,000 points) when you spend $3,000 on the card within three months of opening the account.